DataDog/datadog-agent-macos-build/CONTRIBUTING.md

   * Have a proper commit history (we advise you to rebase if needed).
   * Write tests for the code you wrote.
-  * Preferably, make sure that all unit tests pass locally and some relevant kitchen tests.
+  * Preferably, make sure that all unit tests pass locally.
   * Summarize your PR with an explanatory title and a message describing your changes, cross-referencing any related bugs/PRs.
   * Open your PR against the `master` branch.